shaneholloman/zagi/README.md

 # zagi

-> a git interface for agents
+> a better git interface for agents

-- Concise output that fits in context windows
 - Familiar git interface for agents
+- Concise output that doesn't overflow context windows
-- Unrecognized commands pass through to git
+- Unrecognized commands pass through to system git
-- Written in Zig with libgit2
+- zagi is between 1.5x and 2x faster than git

 ## Installation